natenka/pyneng-book-en/docs/source/book/25_db/where.rst

     7 rows in set
     Time: 0.040s

-Using WHERE operator you can display only switches of 3850 model:
+Using the WHERE clause, you can show only those switches whose model is 3850:

 .. code:: sql